arope28/xentz-agent/PLATFORMS.md

 3. **Linux**: Provide amd64, arm64, and armv7 (covers most use cases)

 ### For Users
-- **Mac users**: Use the universal binary if available, or the architecture-specific one for your Mac
+- **Mac users**: Use the universal binary if available, or the architecture-specific one for your Mac.
+Installation requires sudo to copy to `/usr/local/bin`.
 - **Windows users**: Use amd64 unless you're on Windows 11 ARM
 - **Linux users**: Use amd64 for servers/desktops, arm64 for ARM servers, armv7 for Raspberry Pi